 I recently observed an NP on Twitter politely take a physician to task for referring to “his NPs.”
 When the focus of attention is politically correct language, what’s really important gets left in the dust.
 This NP commented that he, the physician, just didn’t understand.
 NPs wanted to practice without false barriers.

 I specifically asked for a list of what those barriers might be.
-Got in return a link to a white paper with all kinds of reasons NPs should be allowed to practice without physician supervision.
-Again, what barriers?
+Got in return a link to a white paper with all kinds of reasons NPs should be allowed to practice without physician supervision, but this link has gone bad more than once.
+Recently I found an article on Medscape which does a good job of explaining the various kinds of certifications.
 Practicing without supervision doesn’t mean NPs are prevented from doing what they always do within their scope of practice.
 However, reading between the lines, it appears the scope of practice for NPs varies from state to state.
 To my mind, there should be consistency from state to state in what care NPs can provide.
 A worthy goal for NPs to collectively work toward.
 Instead NPs appear to be focusing on “physician supervision” which does not interfere with scope of practice.

 I am tired of listening to propaganda about how NPs are just as good as physicians in a clinic.
 Let’s be truthful here.
 NPs may be as efficient in treating colds, sinus infections, or warts.
 However, NPs who equate two years of book learning and 150 multiple choice questions to four years of medical school and three to four years of residency are seriously deluding themselves.